bartfeenstra/betty/README.md

   - `alias` (optional): A shorthand alias to use instead of the full language tag, such as when rendering URLs.

   If no locales are defined, Betty defaults to US English.
+- `entity_types` (optional): Keys are entity type names, and values are objects containing the following keys:
+  - `generate_html_list` (optional): Whether to generate the HTML page to list entities of this type.
+Defaults to `false`.
 - `extensions` (optional): The extensions to enable.
 Keys are extension names, and values are objects containing the following keys:
-  - `enabled` (optional).
-A boolean indicating whether the extension is enabled.
+  - `enabled` (optional): A boolean indicating whether the extension is enabled.
 Defaults to `true`.
-  - `configuration` (optional).
-An object containing the extension's own configuration, if it provides any configuration options.
+  - `configuration` (optional): An object containing the extension's own configuration, if it provides any configuration options.

   Both keys may be omitted to quickly enable an extension using its default configuration.